 Fry them, stirring frequently, for 5-10 minutes, or more, until they start to brown.
 Then remove them to a plate lined with a paper towel.
 They continue to brown after you remove them from the oil, so don't wait until they are dark brown.

-COOKING THE CHICKEN BIRYANI
+MARINATE THE CHICKEN

 Marinate the chicken in greek yoghurt mixed with turmeric, chilli powder, lemon juice, salt, garlic, ginger.
 Set aside and marinate for at least 20 minutes or up to overnight.